Empty Sky: Background

-"Skyline Pigeon" is the most popular and best-known song on the album, and the only one which John, albeit infrequently, still performs as part of his live shows.
+"Skyline Pigeon" is the most popular and best-known song on the album, which John, albeit infrequently, performed as part of his live shows.
 The more definitive version of "Skyline Pigeon" featuring an orchestra and piano backing in place of harpsichord was recorded for 1973's Don't Shoot Me I'm Only the Piano Player, and initially appeared as the B-side of "Daniel" in 1973.
 Another appearance of the song was in 1974, when a version recorded in London was featured as the opening track on the Here and There live LP and its 1995 CD reissue.
-A version of the title track, "Empty Sky", was also included at various stops on John's 1975 tour.
+The only other song from the album that was played live was the title track, "Empty Sky", was included at various stops on John's 1975 Rock of the Westies Tour.

-Although John has since called the album naive, he does have fond memories of making the record.
-These include walking home from recording at 4 a.m. and lodging at the Salvation Army HQ in Oxford Street, which was run by Steve Brown's father.
+Although John has since called the album naïve, he does have fond memories of making the record.
+These include walking home from recording at 4 a.m. and lodging at The Salvation Army Regent Hall on Oxford Street, which was run by Steve Brown's father.
 "I remember when we finished work on the title track – it just floored me.
 I thought it was the best thing I'd ever heard in my life," John recalled.
 He later recalled that he was "unsure what style I was going to be ... [maybe what] Leonard Cohen sounds like."